 6. COURSE CONTENT AND STRUCTURE

 This course is an independent project.
-You will be allocated an advisor who will work with you in a limited way (approximately 3 hours in total over the entire term) to advise you on your project proposal and final report.
+You will be allocated to a group of other students in your specialization, and an advisor who will work with you to advise you on your project proposal and final report.